amagne/my-repository/001-roman-numerals-converter/README.md

 Ten         Warning with "Not Valid!
 Please enter a number between 1 and 3999, inclusively."
 ```

-- As a second step, after you finish the coding, you are requested to deploy your web environment using Python's Flask framework.
+- As a second step, the web environment has to be deployed using Python's Flask framework.

-- You need to transform your program into web application using the `index.html` and `result.html` within the `templates` folder.
-Note the followings for your web application.
+- The program needs to be transform into web application using the `index.html` and `result.html` within the `templates` folder.
+Note the followings the web application.

    - User should face first with `index.html` when web app started.